 Some scholars believe that Elkosh (Nahum 1:1), the hometown of Nahum, is Capernaum (“Kafer Nahum” – village of Nahum).
 After Nahum’s accurate prophesies, some say the name of his village was changed to honour him.
 Capernaum was the town to which Jesus moved after His rejection in Nazareth.
 It was the home of Matthew, Peter, Andrew, James and John.
 A New Testament reading today might be Matthew 4:12-17.
 Here “Jesus began to preach and to say, ‘Repent.'”
 I think that Nahum would’ve supported Jesus’ message!
 I’ll try to put below some pictures of the ruins of Capernaum from the time of Jesus.

 I have called myself on several occasions “a champion of loosing causes.”
 The latest being my attempts to influence a majority of Canada’s political leaders to support the traditional and Biblical meaning of the word “Marriage.”
-We do have leaders in government who do not “slumber,” as Nahum said of the Assyrian shepherds.
+I first met the Hon.
+Jim Flaherty, minister of Finance at both the provincial and federal levels, at one of my speaking engagements for this cause in the city of Oshawa.
+He assured me of his support.
+He was given a state funeral in Toronto this past Wednesday, a well-deserved tribute.
+We do have leaders in government who do not “slumber”, as Nahum said of the Assyrian shepherds.
 But there are not enough leaders who are wide awake and who stand up for just causes.
 While I believe the marriage issue is important, I also believe that the “slaughter of the innocents” in the abortion industry is the greatest evil in our land.
 We are in this respect a “bloody city” (Nahum 3:1a).
 Canada has absolutely no protection in law for the little ones in the womb.
 The final prophesy given by Jesus is worth reading again in this context (read Luke 23:28-31).
 May God have mercy on us!

-Yours for remembering that on Good Friday, Jesus took into Himself the judgment deserved by all the sin mentioned in today’s reading, all the sins mentioned in the entire Bible, and all the sins of the human race, past, present and future.
-On that day, Jerusalem was truly “The bloody city”,
+Yours for remembering that on Good Friday, Jesus took into Himself the judgement deserved by all the sin mentioned in today’s reading, all the sins mentioned in the entire Bible, and all the sins of the human race, past, present and future.
+On that day, Jerusalem was truly “The bloody city.”

 P.S.
 Jesus prophesied about the town of Nahum, Capernaum, as recorded in Matthew 11:23-30.
 Capernaum is only a tourist destination today.
 This once bustling commercial centre is uninhabited today.
 Here are some pictures which would seem to support Jesus’ prophecy.